 Although the exact number of juvenile case managers is unknown, in 2018 it was estimated that there were only 170 juvenile case managers throughout Texas.
 Most juvenile case managers operate in or near urban and suburban areas, leaving rural areas underserved.
 Although Article 45.056 has long authorized shared employment of juvenile case managers, there is little evidence to show that rural areas use case managers on a regional basis.
-Some courts and local governments cannot afford to hire a juvenile case manager and others do not have enough juvenile case filings to warrant hiring a juvenile case manager.
+Some courts and local governments cannot afford to hire a juvenile case manager.
 Consequently, under current law, only local governments that can afford to hire a juvenile case manager have one.